shristi555/townspark_frontend_new/README.md

 - **Delete Any Issue**: Can remove inappropriate or duplicate reports
 - **Monitor Platform**: Keep an eye on the overall health of the community reporting system

+Please note that admins do NOT directly fix issues themselves; they act as intermediaries between residents and local authorities.
+This is a issue REPORTING platform, not a problem FIXING platform.

 ### Important Permission Rules

 - **Deleting Issues**: Only the person who reported an issue OR an admin can delete it